Enrollment + Registration Residency Information

 KANSAS RESIDENCY FOR TUITION PURPOSES

 Qualifying for Kansas residency for tuition purposes at state universities is frequently misunderstood.
-Students from out-of-state can be mislead into thinking they can establish Kansas residency when, in fact, it is extremely difficult to do while they are students.
+Students from out-of-state can be misled into thinking they can establish Kansas residency when, in fact, it is extremely difficult to do while they are students.

 The pertinent laws and regulations are quoted in this document and are in italics type.
 Abbreviations used: K.S.A. stands for Kansas Statutes Annotated, and K.A.R. stands for Kansas Administrative Regulation.